adamchainz/django-jsonfield/README.rst

 Convert date/time objects nicely to/from ISO strings (YYYY-mm-dd HH:MM:SS
 TZNAME).
 This is actually a bit tricky, as we don't know if we are expecting a date/time object.
 We may parse objects as we go, but there could be some performance issues with this.
+I'm tempted to say "only do this on TypedJSONField()"

 .. _David Cramer's blog: http://justcramer.com/2009/04/14/cleaning-up-with-json-and-sql/
 .. _IanLewis: https://bitbucket.org/IanLewis